pboivin/filament-peek/docs/builder-previews.md

 Closing the preview modal does not update the record in the database, only the form state is updated.

-**Note**: This feature was initially designed with a focus on the [Builder field](https://filamentphp.com/docs/3.x/forms/fields/builder) but can be used with any other field type.
+**Note**: This feature was initially designed with a focus on the [Builder field](https://filamentphp.com/docs/3.x/forms/fields/builder) but can be used with other field types.
 Make sure to check out the [Using Custom Fields](#using-custom-fields) section below.

 ## Using the Builder Preview with Blade Views